tsedio/tsed/docs/docs/pipes.md

 ## Async transformation use case

-Pipe transformation support also `async` and promise as returned value.
+Pipe transformation also supports `async` and promise as a returned value.
-This is useful, when you have to get data from **database** based on an input data like an ID.
+This is useful when you have to get data from **database** based on an input data like an ID.

 Given this `PersonModel`: